HarryuCATGREY/VRThrowing/README.md

 # VRThrowing
-This repo aim's to build a Unity scene of simulating throwing motion in VR
+This repo aim's to build a Unity scene of simulating throwing motion in VR.

 ## how to clone and contribute
 1. git clone git@github.com:HarryuCATGREY/VRThrowing.git